AccordBox/python-webpack-boilerplate/docs/setup_with_django.md

 $ npm run watch
 ```

+!!! note
-> run watch means webpack will watch source files and recompile whenever they change
+    run watch means webpack will watch source files and recompile whenever they change

 The build files now can be found in `frontend/build` directory